jasonkurohara/cs230project/Models/readme.md

 Uses random search instead of grid search for hyper paramater tuning.

 MODEL5.py
 Same as model 4, but has plots.

+MODEL6.py
+Uses gridsearch on best hyperparameters.